akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 akka.cluster.sharding.healthcheck.names = ["counter-1", "HelloWorld"]
 ```

+The health check is disabled (always returns success true) after a duration of failing checks after the Cluster member is up.
+Otherwise, it would stall a Kubernetes rolling update when adding a new entity type in the new version.

 See also additional information about how to make @ref:[smooth rolling updates](../additional/rolling-updates.md#cluster-sharding).

 ## Inspecting cluster sharding state